biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

   - 1 means that the two samples have no species in common

 Typically, the Bray-Curtis dissimilarity and/or Jaccard distance is determined for all combinations of samples in an OTU table.
 The resulting two-dimensional dataset is called a distance or dissimilarity *matrix*

 ### OK, I have a beta diversity matrix.
 What do I do with it?

 Once a distance or dissimilarity matrix is created, it is common to perform some sort of ***Ordination Analysis*** with it.
+There are many of these, including (but no limited to):

+ - Principle Coordinates Analysis (PCoA), also know as a multi-dimensional scaling analysis (MDS).
+ - Redundancy Analysis
+ - Correspondence Analysis/Detrended Correspondence Analysis
+ - Canonical Correlation Analysis (CCA)

+ In this lesson, will be focused on PCoA.

+ In a PCoA, a line is fit to a collection of points (in this case, our Jaccard or Bray-Curtis matrices) that most minimizes the average square distance from any   given point to that line.
+This vector is the first *principle component*.
+This process is repeated, with the line being orthogonal to the one before.
+The results from a PCoA are the *component scores* of the individual data points along that principal component.

+Often, software will also return a "proportions explained" datatable showing how much of the dataset's variance is captured by each principal component.
+This guides the user in chosing the appropriate number of dimensions to examine their data.
+By using some number of principal components, the complexity of the transformed data set is greatly reduced, which helps in searching for meaningful trends or correlations when viewed in principal-component space.

+In bioinformatics, the Jaccard or Bray-Curtis matrices that have been transformed by a PCoA are often visualized in a three-dimensional plot that is color-coded using metadata tables.
+The matrices are associated with metadata values by sample ID.
+This helps the user visually search for any metadata patterns that match the clustering patterns of the transformed data in PCoA space.